Sub-Saharan Africa: West Africa

 The Bantu expansion is a major migration movement that originated in West Central Africa (possibly around Cameroon) around 2500 BCE, reaching East and Central Africa by 1000 BCE and Southern Africa by the early centuries CE.

 The Djenné-Djenno city-state flourished from 250 BCE to 900 CE and was influential to the development of the Ghana Empire.
 The Nok culture of Nigeria (lasting from 1,500 BCE to 200 CE) is known from a type of terracotta figure.
 There were a number of medieval empires of the southern Sahara and the Sahel, based on trans-Saharan trade, including the Ghana Empire and the Mali Empire, Songhai Empire, the Kanem Empire and the subsequent Bornu Empire.
 They built stone structures like in Tichit, but mainly constructed in adobe.
 The Great Mosque of Djenne is most reflective of Sahelian architecture and is the largest adobe building in the world.

 In the forest zone, several states and empires such as Bono State, Akwamu and others emerged.
 The Ashanti Empire arose in the 18th century in modern-day Ghana.
-The Kingdom of Nri, was established by the Igbo in the 11th century.
-Nri was famous for having a priest-king who wielded no military power.
+The Kingdom of Nri was established by the Igbo in the 11th century, was famous for having a priest-king who wielded no military power.
 Nri was a rare African state which was a haven for freed slaves and outcasts who sought refuge in their territory.
-Other major states included the kingdoms of Ifẹ and Oyo in the western block of Nigeria which became prominent about 700–900 and 1400 respectively, and center of Yoruba culture.
+Other major states included the kingdoms of Ifẹ and Oyo in the western block of Nigeria which became prominent about 700–900 and 1400 respectively, and were centres of Yoruba culture.
 The Yoruba built massive mud walls around their cities, the most famous being Sungbo's Eredo.
 Another prominent kingdom in southwestern Nigeria was the Kingdom of Benin, whose power lasted between the 15th and 19th century.
 Their dominance reached as far as the well-known city of Eko which was named Lagos by the Portuguese traders and other early European settlers.
 The Edo-speaking people of Benin are known for their famous bronze casting and rich coral, wealth, ancient science and technology and the Walls of Benin, one of the longest man-made structures on the world.

 In the 18th century, the Oyo and the Aro Confederacy were responsible for most of the slaves exported from modern-day Nigeria, selling them to European slave traders.
 Following the Napoleonic Wars, the British expanded their influence into the Nigerian interior.
 In 1885, British claims to a West African sphere of influence received international recognition, and in the following year the Royal Niger Company was chartered under the leadership of Sir George Goldie.
 In 1900, the company's territory came under the control of the British government, which moved to consolidate its hold over the area of modern Nigeria.
 On 1 January 1901, Nigeria became a British protectorate as part of the British Empire, the foremost world power at the time.
 Nigeria was granted its independence in 1960 during the period of decolonization.